 FocusTrack is a database system designed for keeping track of how lights are used in shows.
-Originally designed to allow the focus of automated lanterns to be comprehensively documented, it now offers similar facilities for documenting the use and focus of conventional lighting.

 It can be used for productions of any type, but is perhaps of most use for theatrical productions, particularly: